University of Sydney Partnership

-The number of courses you take abroad depends on the credit value of the courses you select.
-At the University of Sydney, a full course load consists of 24 Sydney credits per semester or 48 Sydney credits per year for a total of 15 U.S. semester credit hours per semester.
+The number of classes you take abroad depends on the credit value of the classes you select.
+At the University of Sydney, a full course load consists of 24 Sydney credits per semester for a total of 15 U.S. semester credit hours per semester.

 3 USY points = 2 U.S. semester credit hours

 6 USY points = 4 U.S. semester credit hours

 12 USY points = 8 U.S. semester credit hours

 IFSA students studying at University of Sydney for the spring term can opt to arrive early and leave early (also called the “Spring Friendly Semester”) in order to align their study abroad dates with a U.S. calendar.
 Many students find this helpful in order to participate in summer internship opportunities in the U.S. that require them to be back for the month of June.
 Students arrive early and begin their semester with a single, intensively taught course in Sydney’s summer term (January-February), then take three courses during semester 1.
 These are chosen from a curated list of courses that either do not have exams, or from a special list of business units where arrangements have been made for students to take their exams early (available here).

 Please review syllabi and course materials when registering for direct-enroll classes.
 Certain classes may have a one-off lab or field trip fee disclosed in the syllabus or during the first meeting of the class.
 These fees are not included in your IFSA program fee.
 You will be responsible for these fees, whether they are billed and paid by IFSA or billed to you.